GuillaumeSmaha/cluster-mgr/README.md

 For development mode, we can execute `clustermgr-cli runserver`.
 For production mode, it is recommended to use reliable WSGI server i.e. `gunicorn`.
-Here's an example of how to use gunicorn to run replication manager app.
+Here's an example of how to use gunicorn to run Cluster Manager app.

 ```
 pip install gunicorn